The Wallet War: Intro

 ETFs

 I will take this opportunity to address the topic of ETFs (exchange-traded funds), which constitute the different asset classes within investment portfolios.
 Their growth is so rapid that they could soon outnumber listed companies themselves.
-Current statistics show that there is now one ETF for every four companies present on global stock markets.
-While the number of listed companies is increasing by only 3 billion annually, the number of ETFs is growing spectacularly by almost 15 billion per year.
+Current statistics show that there is now a ETF for four companies present on the world stock markets.
+While the number of listed companies increases by only 3 % annually, that of ETFs is experiencing a spectacular increase of nearly 15 % per year.
 This proliferation makes navigating the ETF universe increasingly complex.
-We observe a striking paradox here: these financial instruments, initially designed to simplify investment by consolidating the offer, end up creating a counterproductive fragmentation of the market.
+We observe here a striking paradox: these financial instruments, initially designed to simplify investment by consolidating the offer, end up creating a counterproductive fragmentation of the market.

 The importance of asset allocation